Kimchi-Making

 The one thing I would like to stress about making kimchi is the brining process.
 This step is very crucial and will determine how well your kimchi turns out.
 However, there are lots of factors that come into play in the success of your kimchi.

-In some seasons, harvested cabbages at the farms are not the best.
+In some seasons, the harvested cabbages at the farms are not the best.
 In return, it will create some not-so-ideal kimchi.
 So take the time to examine the cabbage you're buying.
 The leaves should look healthy and firm.

-The salting process is long so be prepared to wait for your cabbage to reach the tenderness they need to get a flavorful kimchi.
+The salting process is long so be prepared to wait for your cabbage to reach the tenderness they need to make a flavorful kimchi.
 In the beginning years of my kimchi-making journey, I would cut my brining process short due to impatience.
-I just wanted my cabbage to be marinated and have the mess cleaned up.
+I just wanted my cabbage to be marinated and the mess cleaned up.
 DO NOT, I repeat, do not cut your brining process short.
 You'll end up with very bitter kimchi later on.

 The Ingredients